 1. Groupon – There are always amazing dining deals on Groupon.
 Check out the site before dining out.
 Just make sure to use your Groupon before it expires.
 Nonetheless, if it does expire, you can still use it for the face value paid, but that’s no fun!
 We want savings!

-Tip: Go through Ebates to receive a percent back of what you pay for your Groupon.
+Tip: Go through Ebates to receive a percentage back of what you pay for your Groupon.
 Not a member of Ebates?
 Sign up here to receive a $10 bonus.

 Tip: Check for coupon codes before you purchase, as Groupon often offers 10-30% off weekly.